rpellerin/dotfiles/README.md

 Log in to your Firefox account.

 - In [about:config](about:config), do:
-  - Search for `media.ffmpeg.vaapi.enabled` and change to `true`
-  - Add `places.history.expiration.max_pages` and set it to 10000000
+  - Add `places.history.expiration.max_pages` and set it to 10000000 (might not be recommended to change this setting)
   - If you want to disable the HTTP referer: set `network.http.sendRefererHeader` to `0` (note: this will break many websites, from my experience)
   - Set `view_source.wrap_long_lines` to `true`.
   - Set `browser.tabs.warnOnClose` to `false`.